 - No set up or installation – start with one click.
-Our cutting-edge design and user-friendly interface fit all devices (computer, tablets, smartphones) for a brand-new user experience.’
+Our cutting-edge design and user-friendly interface fit all devices (computer, tablets such as the ones listed on black friday 2022, smartphones) for a brand-new user experience.’

 OK, all well and good, so what’s the new V.2 all about and where is the company heading now?

 - First, what does the sale to LexisNexis mean for the company?